Texas A&M fires coach Jimbo Fisher, a move that will cost the school $75M

 According to his contract, Fisher is owed the entirety of what remains on his deal — regardless of whether he gets another job in coaching — a staggering buyout that is more than triple the largest known given to a fired head coach.

-He added that the school “has to learn a lesson” from Fisher’s contract and that the finances involving his firing are “monumental.”

-“Although this is a major, major financial decision that comes with many consequences, we have a plan and we will not let this impact the performance or the culture of our entire athletics program,” Bjork said.

-Auburn paid out more than $21 million when it fired Gus Malzahn after the 2020 season.
+Auburn paid out about $21 million when it fired Gus Malzahn after the 2020 season.

 Fisher was asked if the season was frustrating after Saturday night’s victory.